Equivalent birational embeddings II: divisors: Plane curves

-where $\tilde\Sigma\cdot f_i=x_i$, for $i=1,\ldots b-1$.
-Then the plane model associated to $\Lambda_{C_0}$ will be called a minimal plane model for $(\F_a,\overline{C})$. \end{definition} \begin{remark} Unfortunately the definition of minimal plane models requires a partial resolution of singularities.
-This cannot be avoided.
-To convince yourself it is enough to consider a standard model with a unique, nested, singularity along $C_0$.
-The hidden contribution coming from the singularity could drop the degree much more than the smooth points outside. \end{remark} With this in mind we are ready for the following\begin{theorem} Let $C\subset\P^2$ be a curve, with multiplicity set $\{m_i\}$.
+where $\{\tilde\Sigma\cap f_i\}_{i=1}^{b-1}$, is a minimal set for $\tilde{C}$.
+Then the plane model associated to $\Lambda_{C^b_0}$ will be called a minimal plane model for $(\F_a,\overline{C})$. \end{definition} \begin{remark} Unfortunately the definition of minimal plane models requires a partial resolution of singularities.
+Note that, in general, this cannot be avoided.
+To convince yourself it is enough to consider a standard model with a unique, nested, singularity along the exceptional section.
+The hidden contribution coming from the singularity could drop the degree much more than the smooth points outside, cfr.
+Example \ref{ex:bad} \end{remark} With this in mind we are ready for the following\begin{theorem} Let $C\subset\P^2$ be a curve, with multiplicity set $\{m_i\}$.
 The curve $C$ is a minimal degree curve if and only if either $m_1< d/3$ or it is a minimal plane model or it is a line. \end{theorem}